-Serving in the district attorney’s office allowed her to interact with the public and stay involved with the practical application of the law, while also satisfying her ambition and allowing her to grow intellectually.
-And although she works with some of the best legal minds from around the country, she is never intimidated because she believes that her La Verne Law school education prepared her so well for being in the court room.
+Serving in the district attorney’s office allowed her to interact with the public and stay involved with the practical application of the law while also satisfying her ambition and allowing her to grow intellectually.
+Despite having worked with some of the country’s best legal minds, she has never felt intimidated because she believes her La Verne Law school education prepared her for being in the court room.

 As a former police officer, Lisa brings a unique perspective to the Bench.
 Her years in the field have given her the experience to know that sometimes good people do bad things.
 And while she believes people need to be held accountable for their actions, she tries never to condemn or demean.
 This philosophy has served her well and helps her maintain a positive outlook on life.

 Asked whether law school changed her, Lisa speaks of how her education broadened her perspective.
 While she enjoys her job, she maintains a “never say never” attitude and keeps all doors open.
 She has proven her commitment to the values and mission of the University of La Verne by her devotion to her community.
 She made time to teach as an adjunct faculty member and has assisted many La Verne Law students in discovering and attaining their own goals in the legal profession.

 During an event at La Verne Law celebrating her appointment to the bench, she offered advice to all current and prospective students.

 “My words to you are very simple and straightforward.
 Work – and here’s the pause – harder,” she said.
 “Work harder, because this school is so full of opportunity for those who work and continue to work.
 And when you have worked as much as you think you can work, work harder.”